dawnstar63/nagisaariza-website/language-jp/achievements.md

 - 1st place in the Bay Area Piano Competition in 2020,
 - 1st place in the US International Open Music Competition 2020
 <br><br><br>
-<h4>アンナ　ワング</h4>
+<h4>冨田 愛純(とみた あずみ) アンナ ワング</h4>
 - Participated and performed in John Perry Academy Junior 2023
-- Performed in the 2023 Summer Intensive Piano Workshop with Pianist, Antonio Pompa-Baldi
 - 1st prize in Age Group II in Great Composers Competition "The Music of America" 2023
 - 1st prize & Exceptional Young Talent Special Prize in Golden Classical Music Awards 2023
 - 1st place in age group B piano category in the King's Peak International Music Competition 2023
 - 2nd prize in Category II in Glory International Piano Competition 2022
 <br><br><br>
 <h4>木村　玲奈（きむら　れいな）</h4>
+- Performed in the 2023 Summer Intensive Piano Workshop with Pianist, Antonio Pompa-Baldi
 - Participated and performed in John Perry Academy 2023
 <br><br><br>
 <h4>石井 伶奈（いしい れな）</h4>
+- Performed in the 2023 Summer Intensive Piano Workshop with Pianist, Antonio Pompa-Baldi
 - 1st prize in Golden Classical Music Awards 2023
 - 1st prize in chamber music group A in Golden Classical Music Awards 2023
 - 2nd prize in Category III in Glory International Piano Competition 2022